 I am grateful to experience the change of season.
 Change is one of the only constants right now.

-Air hug, normal hug, any kind of hug will do.
+And most importantly; air hug, real-life hug, any kind of cuddle will do.
 Especially now.